Eggysgames/Bouncy-Egg/README.md

 The project makes use of dynamic shadows being cast, URP and basic physics.

 Developed using Unity by Eggy's Games.
 It uses a simple coding style of splitting drag and droppable classes custom coded by me.
 Feel free to use any of the code for your own projects.
+You will find most objects all link back to the Main.cs class.
+This handles everything and communicates with all objects.